emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/ctx.md

   - `compositing_mode`: The current compositing mode.
   - `global_alpha`: The alpha (transparency) value that is applied to shapes and images before they are drawn onto the canvas.

 You can `save()` the state of the canvas before drawing something on the canvas and `restore()` the state once you have finished drawing a special item.
-If for example you want to draw red squares and then draw one green square but don't want to have to respecify the entire state you can do this:
+If for example you want to draw red squares, and then draw one green square, but don't want to have to re-specify the entire state, you can do this:

 ```python
 import app